liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ## Writing the Local Service Class

-The heart of your service is it's `-LocalServiceImpl` class.
+The heart of your service is its `-LocalServiceImpl` class.
 Within it, you put core business logic for working with your model.
 Throughout this chapter, we've been constructing services for the Nose-ster Event Listing portlet.
 We'll start by examining the initial service classes we generated for it using Service